hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 Think about how annotations can "clean up" such a big and hairy visualization.

+### Semantic zoom and other visual customizations

+Right now OPT has only a limited number of ways to display visualizations, mostly set at the time the "Visualize Execution" button is pressed.

+First, push some of the relevant options back to the visualizer UI itself, so they can be toggled on a live visualization.

+Then think about "semantic zooming" -- i.e., displaying different levels of granularity and focus targeted towar different user audiences.
+For instance, fully expanding all the data structures up-front might overwhelm beginners, so maybe start with them collapsed and then allow the user to zoom in to expand them.
+Or maybe even "zooming out" to the point where data structures are just rendered as plain-text (e.g., a list as `[1, 2, ..., 100]`, to take the focus off the heap details).

+Semantic zooming will help improve the scalability of the visualizations.

 ### Web-based authoring environment

 With a proper Web-based authoring environment, teachers and students can use